Washington State University Cougar Marching Band: Twirling Team

-The feature twirler is an auditioned role.
+The feature twirler and twirling team are auditioned roles.
 They perform alongside the band during all events on game day.

 Repertoire

 "The Fight Song"

 "The Fight Song" is the fight song of the university.
 The song was composed in 1919 by WSU student Phyllis Sayles with fellow student Zella Melcher penning the lyrics.
 In 2019, the CMB celebrated the 100th anniversary of the fight song by premiering a new version titled "Win the Day".
 It retains the same structure as the original with modernized composition.
 It is now the standard version of the fight song used by the band.

 The Alma Mater

 "Washington, My Washington" is the alma mater of the university.
 It was composed by James DeForest Cline in 1914 for a pep contest, and was adopted by the university in 1919 to be the alma mater.
 The version in use currently is an arrangement by past CMB director, Troy Bennefield.